 Cloud Data Centers and Cost Modeling: A Complete Guide to Planning, Designing, and Building a Cloud Data Center

 “Cloud Data Centers and Cost Modeling establishes a framework for strategic decision-makers to facilitate the development of cloud data centers.
 Just as building a house requires a clear understanding of the blueprints, architecture, and costs of the project; building a cloud-based data center requires similar knowledge.
 The authors take a theoretical and practical approach, starting with the key questions to help uncover needs and clarify project scope.
-They then demonstrate probability tools to test and support decisions, and provide processes that resolve key issues.
-After laying a foundation of cloud concepts and definitions, the book addresses data center creation, infrastructure development, cost modeling, and simulations in decision-making, each part building on the previous.”
+They then demonstrate probability tools to test and support decisions, and provide processes that resolve key issues.”GO TO BOOK

 “In Hyperconverged Infrastructure Data Centers, best-selling author Sam Halabi demystifies HCI technology, outlines its use cases, and compares solutions from a vendor-neutral perspective.
 He guides you through evaluation, planning, implementation, and management, helping you decide where HCI makes sense, and how to migrate legacy data centers without disrupting production systems.
 The author brings together all the HCI knowledge technical professionals and IT managers need, whether their background is in storage, compute, virtualization, switching/routing, automation, or public cloud platforms.”GO TO BOOK

 “This précis covers data center planning, design, building, operations, and management to their evaluations of existing and proposed facilities.
 The business model implied is oriented toward sustainable development, and translate that commitment into concrete results as it attempts to help clients achieve cost savings while supporting their corporate social responsibility plan.
 It applies the necessary expertise in building and managing green data centers to help clients achieve savings by introducing environment-friendly technology.”